lucas5thorne/lucas5thorne/README.md

 - 👋 Hi, I’m Lucas Thorne
-- 👀 I’m interested in Software development
+- 👀 I’m interested in Software Engineering
 - 🌱 I’m currently learning Computer Science at College of the Holy Cross in Worcester MA
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me at lucas5thorne@gmail.com